Anxiety and Family Constellations

 A Grounded Perspective

-Anxiety may develop through many psychological, biological, relational, environmental, and nervous system factors.
+Anxiety is influenced by many biological, psychological, relational, environmental, and nervous system factors.

-Family Constellations offers another lens for understanding how trauma, exclusion, interruption, unconscious loyalty, family dynamics, and unresolved experiences may continue influencing anxiety and emotional distress.
+Family Constellations offers another perspective for understanding how trauma, interrupted connection, unconscious loyalty, belonging, and family system dynamics may contribute to anxiety.

 Explore Further